Iranian hackers use fake Facebook accounts to spy on U.S., others

 ISight said it had alerted some victims and social networking sites as well as the U.S. Federal Bureau of Investigation and overseas authorities.
 An FBI spokeswoman declined to comment.

-Facebook Inc (FB.O) spokesman Jay Nancarrow said his company had discovered the hacking group while investigating suspicious friend requests and other activity on its website.

-"We removed all of the offending profiles we found to be associated with the fake NewsOnAir organization and we have used this case to further refine our systems that catch fake accounts," Nancarrow said.
+"We removed all of the offending profiles we found to be associated with the fake NewsOnAir organization and we have used this case to further refine our systems that catch fake accounts at various points of interaction on the site," Nancarrow said.

 LinkedIn spokesman Doug Madey said the site was investigating the report, though none of the fake profiles were currently active.

-Twitter declined to comment.
-Google did not respond to a request for comment.
+Twitter declined to comment and Google could not be reached for comment.

 POST-STUXNET ERA

-ISight said it could not ascertain whether the hackers were tied to Tehran, though it believed they were supported by a nation state because of the operation's complexity.
+ISight said it could not ascertain whether the hackers were tied to the Tehran government, though it believed they were supported by a nation state because of the operation's complexity.

 The firm said NewsOnAir.org was registered in Tehran and likely hosted in Iran.
 The Persian term "Parastoo" was used as a password for malware associated with the group, which appeared to work during business hours in Tehran, according to iSight.